 This tool checks the file separately for over 49 antivirus and malware checker programs and gives you a red signal if any of those programs find a virus or hidden codes.
 This tool works for any type of files, not themes only, so use it when you need.

 The next step after uploading the theme is scanning it directly after the activation.
 You can install the Theme Authenticity Checker (TAC) from the WordPress directory.
-It’s one of the most popular plugins used to scan the themes.
+It’s one of the most popular plugin used to scan the themes.
 The TAC plugin will show you any hidden link found in the theme.

 Best of all, it will scan all your themes in a few seconds.
 If the theme is clean, then you get a green “OK” near the theme thumbnail.
 It’s an online tool to scan your website for malicious code.

 The AntiVirus is another tool to scan WordPress files for malware.
 The plugin you need to install, there are over a half million downloads for it.
-It scans your theme files and shows you any problem.
+It scans your theme files and show you any problem.
 All you have to do is install, activate it, then run a theme scan, from your “Settings” menu, clean theme files will be shown in green.

 These free tools will verify your themes and take the website security to a better level.

-Scan WordPress Plugins and the entire website
+Scan WordPress plugins and the entire website

 To scan your blog plugins, you can start first with Virus Total before the upload, but then you need some specific plugins to search for malware and viruses.